Verizon 5G Home Internet is “nothing fancy,” but it’s affordable and fast

 Want to know more about Verizon 5G Home Internet?
 I dig into the details in this comprehensive review.

-Get to know Verizon 5G Home Internet: The basics
+Get to know Verizon 5G Home Internet: Plans and pricing

-Even without that perk, Verizon offers an excellent deal.
+Even without the mobile discount, Verizon offers an excellent deal.
 Customers don’t pay extra for installation (which you do yourself) or data overages (there’s no data limit).
 There’s no equipment fee, unless you choose to purchase Wi-Fi extenders.
-And all of this comes with a five-year price guarantee, so you don’t have to worry about price hikes on your bill.
+All of this comes with a three-year price guarantee, so you don’t have to worry about price hikes on your bill.

 Overall, Verizon 5G Home Internet is a great deal—one of the best in the industry.
 You can feel confident that you’re getting great value for your money.